-A.4.4.9 Function Layer Control
+A.4.49 Function Layer Control

 The Function layer control (\bigwedge) is only available for the Plane, Histogram and Time plots.
-You can add one of these controls to the stack by using the Add Function Control (\bigwedge) button in the control panel toolbar, or the corresponding item in the Layers menu.
+You can add one of these controls to the stack by using the Add Function Control (\bigwedge) button in the can add one of these controls to the stack by using the ridd T theton Control (1) button control panel toolbar, or the corresponding item in the Layers menu.